ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 - indexing, database, query planner, explain, sequential scan, bitmap scan, index scan
 ---

 One effective way to improve query performance is by using indexing.
-After discussing the query planner, including the explanation about scan type used by the database <a href="https://ameliarahman.github.io/2024-10/Explain-Postgres" target="_top"> in the previous article </a>, this section outlines methods for creating indexes to enhance performance.
+After discussing the query planner, including the explanation about scan type used by the database<a href="https://ameliarahman.github.io/2024-10/Explain-Postgres" target="_top"> in the previous article </a>, this section briefly outlines methods for creating indexes to enhance performance in PostgreSQL.

 Let’s dive straight into the practice.
 Create a table with 3 columns and seed them with million of data as usual: